sergiodxa/yifi-search/readme.md

 # YIFI Search
-Backbone.js WebApp for search torrents with the YIFI's API.
+React & Next WebApp for search torrents with the YIFI's API.

 ## License
 The MIT License (MIT)